celery/celery/docs/userguide/tasks.rst

         Logged with severity ``ERROR``, with traceback included.

+.. attribute:: Task.trail

+    By default the task will keep track of subtasks called (``task.request.children``), and this will be stored with the final result in the result backend, available to the client via ``AsyncResult.children``.

+    This list of task can grow quite big for tasks starting many subtasks, and you can set this attribute to False to disable it.

 .. attribute:: Task.default_retry_delay

     Default time in seconds before a retry of the task